Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 default arch.conf
 editor no
 ```
-this set default entry file to previously wrote ***arch.conf***, and no boot-entry-editor\
+this set default entry file to previously wrote ***arch.conf***, and no boot-entry-editor.\
-you can write more entry files with more kernels than one
+you can write more entry files with more kernels than just one
 - install systemd boot-loader
 ```c
         arch-chroot /mnt